Off Body EDC: What I Carry and Why

 Are You Actually Going To Use That?

-The AR500 Backpack armor panel is pretty obvious in its use.
+The Dynamic Products & Solutions Battle Steel Poly Ballistic Panel is pretty obvious in its use.
 My backpack is slung around to the front of the body to access the gun, so this positions the armor pretty well when a gun comes out and that is a huge plus in my book.

 If we carry the stuff to shoot back in an emergency then its reasonable to also believe someone could be shot or severely injured in an emergency so medical is a must.
-The little Trauma kit from AR500 is a pretty awesome for its price.
-It’s worth checking out.
+Having a trauma kit or an IFAK or some sort is worth having always.
 The CAT Tourniquet is in there for the same reason.
 Though easier to access and apply if I had to use it on myself.

 Odds & Ends